-The Khe Sanh Combat Base is in a such a nice setting, that its hard to believe that such a bloody battle was fought here, but even though the base didn’t fall, around 10,500 Vietnamese and American soldiers died here.
+The Khe Sanh Combat Base is in a such a nice setting, that it’s hard to believe that such a bloody battle was fought here.
+Even though the base didn’t fall, around 10,500 Vietnamese and American soldiers died here.
 As this soldier wrote on his uniform, ‘Being a marine in Khe Sanh may be hazardous to your health’.
 Entry price is 50,000 VND.

-One thing that I enjoyed in the three museums that I visited on our DIY tour was the anti-American sentiment, purely because I grew up in the UK so it’s nice to see the bias from the other perspective.
-So much of history that I’ve learned is white-centric that seeing fun being made of American soldiers in museums is exactly what I would expect from Vietnam’s excellent sense of humour.
+One thing that I enjoyed in the three museums that I visited on our DIY tour was the anti-American sentiment, purely because I grew up in the UK.
+It’s always nice to see the bias from the other perspective.
+So much of history that I’ve learned is white-centric, seeing fun being made of American soldiers in museums is exactly what I would expect.
+Vietnam has a good sense of humour.

 The Khe Sanh base contains a small museum, heavy artillery, a large plane, a helicopter, a small tunnel network, army buildings and some lovely views of pepper plantations.
 There is a small cafe selling local coffee, parking and a toilet so you could spend 1-2 hours here.
-When you are sat in the cafe, you’ll probably be approached by vendors selling war memorabilia like coins and cigarette lighters.
+In the cafe, vendors will approach you selling war memorabilia like coins and cigarette lighters.

 The second half of the tour is on the eastern side of Vietnam, so you cross over to the other side of the country.
 This journey can take over an hour so you might get a little saddlesore.
-On this side, you have Ben Hai River with the Hi?n L??ng Bridge and the V?nh M?c tunnels.
+On this side, you have Ben Hai River with the Hien Luong Bridge and the Vinh Moc tunnels.

-The main highway (in orange on the map) that you will travel on to get to the Ben Hai River was known as the Highway of Horror as thousands of people were killed here whilst fleeing Quang Tri on the 1st May 1972.
+The main highway (in orange on the map) that you will travel on to get to the Ben Hai River was known as the Highway of Horror.
+Thousands of people were killed here whilst fleeing Quang Tri on the 1st May 1972.
 Their deaths are marked by graveyards and monuments.
-There is also the remains of the Long Hung Church which was a North Vietnamese base that was shot up by the Americans and South Vietnamese.
+There are also remains of the Long Hung Church which was a North Vietnamese base.
+The church was shot up by the Americans and South Vietnamese.

 Remember to also look out for the Doc Mieu monument on your left-hand side.
 It was closed so we couldn’t go up it, but it commemorates the telecommunications officers from the war.